Michael Magee (actor): Career

+In the mid-to-late 1970s, Magee starred in a series for Toronto's TVOntario called Magee & Company, in which he was the only cast member and played numerous characters, including Dobbs.
+Around this time, Dobbs was also heard in a series of syndicated radio commentaries, distributed nationally in Canada.
+A unrestrained malcontent who humorously railed against almost everything in the modern world (and Canadian politics in particular), Dobbs proved popular enough that Magee wrote two books of commentary that were written in character and credited to Dobbs: The Golden Age of B.S.
+(1976), and The Platinum Age of B.S.
+(1981).

+Magee began voicing the villainous Cyril Sneer on the animated series The Raccoons in 1980, a role which continued through various specials into the early 1990s.

-He went on to work as a writer, producer, and commentator for the CBC racing telecasts from 1964 to 1986.
+Magee also worked as a writer, producer, and commentator for the CBC racing telecasts through 1986.
 The network won the Sovereign Award for outstanding film/video/broadcast in 1985.
 An avid racing historian, Magee authored the book, "Champions," in collaboration with Pat Bayes, which was published in 1980.
 He also was a renowned handicapper and one of his last official connections with racing was as the host of "Racing with Magee", a daily radio show that aired in the mid-1990s.

 Death

 Magee died on July 15, 2011 at the age of 81.
 He had been suffering from colitis, which led to internal bleeding and heart stoppage.